 Mediation may be particularly useful when parties have a relationship they want to preserve.
 So when family members, neighbors, or business partners have a dispute, mediation may be the most effective alternative dispute resolution (ADR) process to use.
 Mediation is also effective when emotions are getting in the way of resolution.
 An effective mediator can hear the parties and help them communicate with each other in an effective and constructive manner.

 If you and the other party are unable to reach a full agreement at the mediation, your case or any unresolved issues will still be decided by the Commissioner or Temporary Judge assigned to your small claims case on the same day your hearing was originally scheduled.
 If you mediate your dispute before filing a small claims case, but don't reach a full agreement, you can still file a small claims case with the court.
 However, your claim may be time-sensitive, so you may want to check with your attorney or with the Small Claims Advisor to determine when you have to file your case.
-You can visit the Small Claims Advisor in person at each of the court locations (except Ramona) or call (858) 634-1777.
+You can contact the Small Claims Advisor by calling (858) 634-1777.
 This is a free service.